BrandonWrob/Portfolio/README.md

   - [National Honor Society](#national-honor-society)
   - [Key Club](#key-club)

+# Experience

+## Software Security Researcher at NCSU

+Dates: Aug 2023 - Present

+Description:

+Currently a Undergraduate Security Researcher under the mentorship of Dr. Laurie, working on projects at the intersection of software, security, and AI.
+This work has resulted in publications at IEEE-ICDM 2024, IEEE-ACSAC 2024, IEEE-ASE 2025, and in the Springer Knowledge and Information Systems (KAIS 2025).

+August 2023 - December 2023: Trained a RoBERTa model on 1.34 million adversary technique pairs to analyze cyber reports and establish chronological sequences of events, achieving precision rates of 77% (concurrent), 65% (before), 97% (null), and 61% (simultaneous), ultimately pinpointing 718 instances across 124 unique temporal patterns.

+January 2024 - June 2024: Categorized challenges in implementing 821 ATT&CK security controls by collecting 2,463 responses from ChatGPT, Gemini, and Bing Copilot.
+Extracted 1,824 themes, consolidating them into 73 challenges across 8 categories (e.g., Cost, Disruption, Human Factors).
+Mapped 4,315 control-challenge pairs to build a taxonomy of real-world issues, while also training and onboarding a new research assistant.

+January 2025 - May 2025: Conducted a large-scale empirical study on build script quality across 4,877 OSS repos (5,882 scripts, 2,000 issues), identifying 13 smell categories (10,895 instances).
+Developed Sniffer, a static analysis tool (89% precision/88% recall), which outperformed six state-of-the-art LLMs (e.g., ChatGPT-4o, Mistral, LLaMA) in zero-shot detection (best LLM recall: 61.75%).

+## Software Engineer Intern at Astro AI Trading (Startup)

+Dates: Sept 2024 - Dec 2024

+Description: I completed a semester-long internship at Astro AI Trading (Startup), where I focused on implementing functionality in the backend.
+My responsibilities included coding, debugging, and deploying features while collaborating closely with the development team.
+During my time at Astro AI, I successfully Developed group management functionalities in Go, with PostgreSQL for data storage.
+Implemented entities, repositories, and controllers for groups, members, and forums resulting in 14 Okta authenticated API endpoints for the application.
+I also enhanced search functionality by implementing data sanitation, adding tags, and incorporating near-accuracy measurements, improving both security and user experience.

+## Resident Advisor at NCSU

+Dates: Aug 2023 - Present

+Description: As a Resident Advisor during the 2023–2024 and 2025–2026 academic years, I thrive in creating an inclusive and vibrant campus community by planning engaging events that foster student connections and personal growth.
+My responsibilities include assisting first-year students as they transition to college life, mediating conflicts, and planning community-building events that promote connection and belonging.

+## Summer Student Outreach Leader at NCSU

+Dates: May 2024 - Aug 2024

+Description: Supported a free, credit-bearing climate change course for incoming students, helping them earn 3 humanities credits prior to their start-date.
+Assisted with grading assignments, hosting office hours, and providing academic support throughout the course.
+Organized and led monthly Q&A sessions to guide new students on dorm life, class management, campus resources, and student employment

+## Cashier at Harris Teeter

+Dates: July 2020 - Aug 2021

+Description: Diligently served as a part-time Cashier at Harris Teeter while excelling as a full-time student at Leesville Road High School.
+Skillfully handled customer transactions, efficiently operated self-checkouts, and provided exceptional customer service.
+Collaborated with various departments, showcasing adaptability and teamwork. #CustomerService #RetailExperience #TeamPlayer

 # Publications

 ## ChronoCTI: Mining Knowledge Graph of Temporal Relations Among Cyberattack Actions published